 Whether you’re watching TV or sitting in your morning commute, it can be tempting to pop something salty or sweet in your mouth — even if you’re not hungry.
 That’s because when we’re stressed or bored, we develop a fixation to snack.
 And It’s not the most healthy way to keep our minds occupied.
 So the next time you’re feeling a snack attack coming on, try occupying your hands and mind in other ways.
 Knit or cross-stitch when you’re watching TV, or call a friend (hands-free, of course) to catch up on your commute or listen to an audiobook.

 We get it — putting on sunscreen isn’t built into everyone’s routine.
 But it should be!
 Uncomfortable and embarrassing sunburns aside, your skin will be so much healthier if you apply sunscreen regularly.
 According to one trial, daily use of an SPF 15 or higher reduces the risk of developing melanoma by 50 percent.
 Even on an overcast day, that sneaky sunburn can find a way to make an appearance — so lather up!

 Keep Happy Hour Happy

 Getting together for a drink with friends can be a nice way to catch up and see the people you care about.
 But there’s a limit to when happy becomes unhealthy.
-The Mayo Clinic suggests that two drinks per day for men and one drink per day for women is a healthy approach to enjoy your favorite adult beverage.
+Two drinks per day for men and one drink per day for women is a healthy approach to enjoy your favorite adult beverage.
 Something to bare in mind for the new year: Binge drinking is defined as four or more drinks within two hours for women and five or more drinks within two hours for men.
 Drinking less also means spending less money and sleeping better, so imbibe responsibly and reap the rewards!